 Here are the answers to some of the most frequently asked questions about contract types.
 To ensure you make the best choice, we always recommend incoming residents consult independent legal and financial advice before entering into a contract.

-Our two contract types – Peace of Mind and Capital Share – provide options that can result in different outcomes if there are changes in the local property market.
+Our three contract types – Peace of Mind, Capital Share, and Development – provide options that can result in different outcomes if there are changes in the local property market.

 With the Peace of Mind contract, all costs are clear in advance.
-With the Capital Share contract, you won’t know the exact costs you may incur – or capital gains you may share in – until you depart.
+With the Capital Share contract and Development Contract, you won’t know the exact costs you may incur – or capital gains you may share in – until you depart.

 We’ve outlined the differences in the following table: